 Size matters… and container leasing companies know it

 During the last recession, many container owners were forced to sell containers and the leasing companies were there to scoop these up.
-Leasing companies also offered lease-back options where the carrier sold the container to the leasing company and the containers were left with the carrier to keep using under a new lease agreement.
-Thus, many major shipping liners utilize container leasing companies for this reason as well.
+Leasing companies also offered lease-back options.
+An option where the carrier sold the container to the leasing company.
+The containers were then left with the carrier to keep using under a new lease agreement.
+Another reason why many major shipping liners make use of container leasing companies too.

 |Agreement||Duration||Maintenance and Repair||Drop-off Location|

-We can relate this to a “rent-to-own” concept.
-This comes in different options.
-For example, a standard rental rate and a balloon payment at the end, or a higher rental rate that accrues the final purchase price.
-Naturally, the total amount of money spent on this option is greater than flat out buying containers- but the option you may take when you don’t have the cash on hand.
+The total amount of money spent in a lease buy-out agreement is higher than flat out buying containers.
+However, this option can be the only way to go, if you don’t have the cash on hand.
 One downside to this is that if you don’t pay within the terms, you could lose the right to buy it.
-For smaller-sized companies, operations and projects, perhaps this lease agreement is not ideal.
+For smaller-sized companies, operations and projects, perhaps this lease agreement isn’t ideal.

-So what do you do then when… you only need to borrow a small number of containers?
-Or perhaps it’s a large number of containers, but it’s only a one-way trip?
-Or maybe you only need containers for short periods of time?
+Maybe you only need to borrow a few containers.
+Or perhaps many containers, but it’s only a one-way trip.
+Maybe you only need containers for short periods of time.

 Well, that’s where the one-way container lease option comes in.

-By using the xChange platform- the only digital platform that provides repositioning solutions- smaller business can realize their container moves and connect to leasing companies that they would otherwise not have access to.
+The online leasing platform at Container xChange helps companies realize their container moves.
+Container xChange is a digital platform that provides repositioning solutions.
+The platform connects businesses with leasing companies they wouldn’t otherwise have access to.
 This is an alternative to leasing companies when more flexibility is needed as well.

 Transaction speed is another vital issue for businesses to consider.
-With a blanket contract, you don’t need to make a cluster of different negotiations with different companies.
-One contract creates 100’s of container move possibilities.
+Every member of xChange uses the same blanket contract.
+This way, you don’t have to make a cluster of different negotiations with different companies based on different blanket contracts.
+One contract creates hundreds of container move possibilities.

-Leasing companies are on the platform as well, as due to the nature of world economics and trade imbalances, there are consequently container volume imbalances.
+Leasing companies are on the platform as well.
+Seeing as the nature of world economics and trade imbalances, there are consequently container volume imbalances.

 Let’s revisit the master lease.
-Even if the leasing company’s customer returns the container to the pre-defined depots, that doesn’t mean that the container is in a desirable location.
+Let’s say a leasing company’s customer returns the container to the depots.
+That doesn’t mean that the container is in a good location for you.

-The container has reached the end of its life and its left in is a location where no one wants to buy it or where the sale price is too low.
+The container has reached the end of its life.
+It’s left in a location where no one wants to buy it or where the sale price is too low.
 Repairs are high and it might not prove worthwhile to fix up the container.
-It could make more economical sense to reposition the container to a location in which you could fetch a considerably larger price.
+It could make more financial sense to reposition the container to a location where you could get a higher price.

-When a leasing company’s customer goes bust, they’ve got containers scattered all over the world; empty.
+When a leasing company’s customer goes bankrupt, they’ve got containers scattered all over the world; empty.
 The Hanjin bankruptcy is a prime example of this scenario.

-In locations where carriers or leasing companies are unable or unwilling to provide boxes or only offer them at very high rates, therefore sourcing containers on your own and leasing them for one-way use is the best or only option.
+There are locations where carriers or leasing companies are unable or unwilling to provide boxes or only offer them at very high rates.
+It can be locations outside the busy shipping routes, war zones like Afghanistan and Iraq.
+Or even landlocked countries such as Uganda.
+Sourcing containers on your own and leasing them for one-way use is the best or only option in such a situation.